 Habit trackers are a simple type of apps that helps the user build strong habits and break bad ones by leveraging the “don’t break the chain” strategy.
-For some reason when our brains see that we have done something for a long period of time or haven’t done something for the same long period, we don’t want to break the pattern.
+For some reason when our brains see that we have done something for a long period or haven’t done anything for the same long period, we don’t want to break the pattern.

 So essentially a habit tracker lets the user check off whether or not you have done something every single day and over time you get a visual indication of your progress.
-The aim of such apps is to keep the user motivated towards the achievement of small or larger goals in life.
+Such apps aim to keep the user motivated towards the achievement of small or larger goals in life.

 In this article, I am going to share some of the top habit-tracking apps that deserve your attention.

-Now, this app makes our list because it is amazingly designed, from different apps reviewed for this blog we personally found this app to be the most simple to get a grasp on, not only that the UI design was observed to be really crisp visually.
+Now, Habitify makes our list because it is amazingly designed, from different apps reviewed for this blog we found this app to be the most simple to get a grasp on, not only that the UI design was observed to be crisp visually.

-This is isn’t really a purpose-built habit tracker but in actuality is a full-fledged task manager to-do app.
+tick tick isn’t a purpose-built habit tracker, but in actuality is a full-fledged task manager to-do app.

 Additionally, this app holds a lot of similarity to the ToDoist, though with the newer versions of this app the developers have added a habit tracker.
 So if you are looking for a task management/habit tracker app this is the one for you.